 Odyssey: a Chinese Cinema Season | 2023

-Odyssey, a Chinese Cinema Season, is the UK’s most extensive annual celebrations of Chinese cinema.
-It is one of the largest in the world but it is largely unknown by many international audiences.
-Outside the work of legendary Chinese director Zhang Yimou, contemporary Chinese cinema is little known outside its homeland.
-So, the return of this wonderful festival is always a welcome treat.
-Amongst its selection of features screened this year are some of my personal favourites.
+Odyssey: A Chinese Cinema Season is the UK’s most expansive annual celebration of Chinese film—and one of the largest of its kind globally.
+Yet, it remains relatively unknown to many international audiences.
+Beyond the celebrated works of legendary director Zhang Yimou, contemporary Chinese cinema receives little exposure outside its homeland.
+That’s why the return of this vibrant festival is always a welcome delight.
+This year’s programme features a carefully curated selection of films, including some of my personal favourites.

 The Sparring Partner